WizardHsu/Creepy-Beat/README.md

 How To Play:

 Use WASD to walk and use mouse for motion looks.
 Listen to background beat sound and figure out the pattern of which ghost platform would disappear or show up.
-If the player steps on the disappeared platform, the player would be sent back to start platform.
-When you reaching the platform with the cross, make sure to get it and then return to the start point (during the process, if you steps on the disppeared platform, you would be sent to this platform).
+If the player steps on the disappeared platform, the player would be sent back to the start platform.
+When you reaching the platform with the cross, make sure to get it and then return to the start point (during the process, if you step on the disappeared platform, you would be sent to this platform).
 Try to walk through the ghost platforms and come back as soon as possible!

 Sources: